TeskaLabs/asab/doc/asab/application.rst

 This message is emitted when application enters the run-time.

+.. option:: Application.stop!

+This message is emitted when application wants to stop the run-time.
+It can be sent multiple times because of a process of graceful run-time termination.
+The first argument of the message is a counter that increases with every ``Application.stop!`` event.

 .. option:: Application.exit!

 This message is emitted when application enter the exit-time.